DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 Examples of Usage
 ^^^^^^^^^^^^^^^^^

-Create a bonded device in round robin mode with two members specified by their PCI address:
+Create a bonding device in round robin mode with two members specified by their PCI address:

 .. code-block:: console

     ./<build_dir>/app/dpdk-testpmd -l 0-3 -n 4 --vdev 'net_bonding0,mode=0,member=0000:0a:00.01,member=0000:04:00.00' -- --port-topology=chained

-Create a bonded device in round robin mode with two members specified by their PCI address and an overriding MAC address:
+Create a bonding device in round robin mode with two members specified by their PCI address and an overriding MAC address:

 .. code-block:: console

     ./<build_dir>/app/dpdk-testpmd -l 0-3 -n 4 --vdev 'net_bonding0,mode=0,member=0000:0a:00.01,member=0000:04:00.00,mac=00:1e:67:1d:fd:1d' -- --port-topology=chained

-Create a bonded device in active backup mode with two members specified, and a primary member specified by their PCI addresses:
+Create a bonding device in active backup mode with two members specified, and a primary member specified by their PCI addresses:

 .. code-block:: console

     ./<build_dir>/app/dpdk-testpmd -l 0-3 -n 4 --vdev 'net_bonding0,mode=1,member=0000:0a:00.01,member=0000:04:00.00,primary=0000:0a:00.01' -- --port-topology=chained

-Create a bonded device in balance mode with two members specified by their PCI addresses, and a transmission policy of layer 3 + 4 forwarding:
+Create a bonding device in balance mode with two members specified by their PCI addresses, and a transmission policy of layer 3 + 4 forwarding:

 .. code-block:: console